 If you run into issues, found a bug, want to suggest a feature or ask for help with something, take a look at the help pages!

-Note: On Android, you have to enable apps from unknown sources.
-How exactly this work depends on your device, but it should be in the settings somewhere.
+Note: For the APK, you have to enable apps from unknown sources.
+How exactly this works depends on your device, but it should be in the settings somewhere.
 To get rid of this, we'd have to pay Google money.

-The Web Browser version of Drawpile should work on all operating systems.
-For iPad and iPhone, it's the only option available.
+The Web Browser version of Drawpile should work on all operating systems and most browsers.
+It's the same applications as the desktop and mobile versions.
+For iPad and iPhone, it's the only option available because Apple doesn't allow Drawpile in its store.

 The dedicated server drawpile-srv and the command-line tools dprectool, drawpile-cmd and drawpile-timelapse are available as follows: